Vietnamese Spicy Beef Noodle Soup (Bun Bo Hue)

 • Bean sprouts

-• Banana blossom (thinly slice)
+• Banana blossom (thinly sliced)

-• White/purple cabbage (thinly slice)
+• White/purple cabbage (thinly sliced)

 • Mint leaves